intersel/Blapy/README.md

 #UPI Links
 A UPI Link is a url link that should be handled by UPI application.

-A UPI link is attached to the html "`<a>`" tag.
+A UPI link may be attached to the html "`<a>`" or "`<form>`" tags by specifying a "data-upi-link" attribute on it.

+It may be attached to other kind of tag, then you will have to specify the "data-upi-href" attribute to explicit the hyperlink.

-To define a UPI Block, you need to use the following attributes:
+To define a UPI Link, here are its attributes:

 ##Attributes

-* **data-upi-link**: set to "true", tells that the current link has to be handled by UPI Application.
+* **data-upi-link**: tells that the current link has to be handled by UPI Application.
+  * set to "get" (or "true" or void), UPI Application will get the content of the link and will process the upi blocks matching with the current application content
+  * set to "post" (or "submit"), UPI Application will post to the server the data of the "input" found tags or the content of any tags with the attribute "data-upi-data" set to true, then will get the content of the server answer and will process the upi blocks matching with the current application content
+  * set to "put", same as "post", but will "put" the data to the server

+**Remarks:** if data-upi-link is set to a form, the method configuration will be used if defined.

+* **data-upi-href**: tells the hyperlink to use

 ##Examples
 ```html